jsaintro/semver/derpver.md

 additions/changes increment the minor version, and backwards incompatible API changes increment the major version.

-I call this system "Semantic Versioning."
+I call this system "Derpmantic Versioning."
 Under this scheme, version numbers and the way they change convey meaning about the underlying code and what has been modified from one version to the next.

-Semantic Versioning Specification (SemVer)
+Derpmantic Versioning Specification (DerpVer)
 ------------------------------------------

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-1. Software using Semantic Versioning MUST declare a public API.
-This API could be declared in the code itself or exist strictly in documentation.
-However it is done, it SHOULD be precise and comprehensive.

 1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the